 The Intermediaries Legislation came into force in April 2000, via schedule 12 of the Finance Act.
-It is known as IR35 after the Inland Revenue press release which first mentioned the proposed new rules.
+It is known as IR35 after the name of the Inland Revenue (now HMRC) press release which first mentioned the proposed new rules.

-In order to comply with IR35, contractors need to ensure that both the wording of their contracts as well as the way they work demonstrate that they are genuinely 'in business on their own account', not merely 'disguised employees' (a term used by HMRC).
+To comply with IR35, you need to ensure that both the wording of your contracts as well as the way you work demonstrate that you are genuinely ‘in business on your own account’, not merely a ‘disguised employee’ (a term used by HMRC).

 Contractors caught by IR35 lose the tax benefits of working via limited companies, and it is for that reason that many contractors opt to work through umbrella companies instead.